-- They appear to exist outside of the well-defined process that we’ve defined to get things done, but they appear to suffer no consequences for not following these rules.
+- They appear to exist outside the well-defined process we’ve defined to get things done, but they appear to suffer no consequences for not following these rules.

 - Everyone knows they’re the Wolf, but no one ever calls them the Wolf.

-- They have a manager, but no one really knows who it is.
+- They have a manager, but no one knows who it is.